january3/screendrawer/README.md

 The state is saved in / loaded from `savefile` (on Ubuntu, in the `~/.local/share/ScreenDrawer` directory) so you can continue drawing later.

+## Some differences to other programs

+The differences to other drawing programs are intentional and are based on my own workflow.
+Here are some of them:

+ * The state is saved automatically in the current file.
+There is no "save" command, not really.
+By default the file is `savefile` in the app directory (on Ubuntu, `~/.local/share/ScreenDrawer/savefile`).
+This allows me to quickly start and stop drawing without bothering with saving the state.
+Since the whole program is pretty quick to start and load the drawing, it is as good as putting the program in the background.
+ * If no objects are selected, ctrl-c simply copies all objects.
+This speeds up the workflow.
+For example, you can produce quickly a screenshot (Ctrl-Shift-f), annotate it with the draw tool, hit ctrl-c and paste it somewhere without bothering to select anything.
+ * The drawings are organized in *Pages*.
+You can switch between pages with `Shift-n` and `Shift-p` keys, and delete them with `Shift-d`.
+While all pages are saved in the savefile, only the current page is displayed, and export works only on the current page (this might change in the future).

 ## Problems

 Try to remove the savefile if you have problems.